-Backpacking Cambodia under $15 per Day – The Complete First-Timer Guide to Cambodia
+Backpacking Cambodia on a Budget – The Complete First-Timer Guide to Cambodia

 That was our first impression, when still flying over Cambodia.